mrnakumar/mitm-online/README.md

  2. Run the app by using the following command:</br>
      `env db_name="~/file.db" flask run`</br>
     In the above command flag `db_name` should be set to the same db file that is used by the Proxy.

+#### Authentication
+The admin user must be created manually in database directly using SHELL access.
+No web UI/API is available to create user.